trefx/trefx.github.io/pages/2023-07-11-tre-stakeholder-workshop.md

 * 15:00 Demonstration of current TRE-FX prototype \
 _Jonathan Couldridge,  University of Nottingham_
 * 15:20 Break
-* 15:30 Gathering requirements for workflow execution within TREs \
+* 15:30 Q&A and discussions, Gathering requirements for workflow execution within TREs \
 _All_
-* 16:00 Building a TRE Workflow community in the UK \
+* 16:00 Name proposals: Trusted Workflow Run Crate or Five Safe Crate or … \
-_Carole Goble, The University of Manchester_
-* 16:20 Q&A and discussions \
 _All_
-* 16:45 Name proposals: Trusted Workflow Run Crate or Five Safe Crate or … \
-_All_
-* 16:50 Next steps and summary \
+* 16:10 Next steps and summary \
 _Tom Giles, University of Nottingham_
-* 17:00 Closing
+* 16:30 Closing

 ## References